 MENTAL HEALTH RESOURCES

-Psychcentral.com Resources is the oldest annotated directory of online psychology and mental health resources.
+Psychcentral.com is the oldest annotated directory of online psychology and mental health resources.
 This directory began in 1992 and was transferred to its current Web-based format in 1995.
+On the drop-down you will find comprehensive information on ALL mental health disorders, as well drugs and medications, psychotherapy, and podcasts.
 Links are included for abuse, addiction, mental health disorders, self-esteem, grief and loss, parenting, eating disorders, and multiple other topics.